-Are you concerned about hyperpigmented areas on your skin?
-These pigmented areas are a significant cosmetic anomaly that deprives you of your self-esteem.
-Fortunately, several hyperpigmentation treatments are available to help you win back a fair and even skin tone.
+Are you concerned about Hyperpigmentation on your skin?
+The pigmented areas are a significant cosmetic anomaly that deprives you of your self-esteem.
+Fortunately, several home remedies for pigmentation are available to help you win back a fair and even skin tone.

 This article provides a quick overview of some home remedies that can help fix pigmentation problems.
-Also, we will briefly discuss some in-office Pigmentation Treatments.
+Also, we will briefly discuss some clinical treatments for pigmentation.

 What is Skin Pigmentation?

+Skin pigmentation refers to the coloring of skin.
 Our skin has pigment-producing cells called melanocytes that produce a pigment called melanin.
 However, if melanocytes are damaged or unhealthy, they can cause excess or deficiency of melanin.
-As a result, the skin becomes hyperpigmented or hypopigmented.

 Causes of Skin Pigmentation